Azure/azure-functions-signalrservice-extension/docs/sharding.md

 For other languages such as JavaScript, we will support route algorithm customization in the future.

 ### The dependency of customized negotiation router
-If you need to implement [`GetNegotiateEndpoint(HttpContext context, IEnumerable<ServiceEndpoint> endpoints)`](https://github.com/Azure/azure-signalr/blob/dev/src/Microsoft.Azure.SignalR/EndpointRouters/IEndpointRouter.cs) method yourself and rely on the parameter `HttpContext`, for example, use `HttpContext.Request.Query["endpoint"]` to select a nearer endpoint for router, you can only use the HTTP trigger to trigger your negotiation functions, so that your router can get the `HttpContext` object correctly.
+If you need to implement [`GetNegotiateEndpoint(HttpContext context, IEnumerable<ServiceEndpoint> endpoints)`](https://github.com/Azure/azure-signalr/blob/dev/src/Microsoft.Azure.SignalR/EndpointRouters/IEndpointRouter.cs) method yourself and rely on the parameter `HttpContext`, for example, use `HttpContext.Request.Query["endpoint"]` to select a nearer endpoint for router, you can only use the HTTP trigger in your negotiation functions, so that your router can get the `HttpContext` object correctly.